-"If one could detach himself from all interest in an election except a psychological one-could be indifferent to results, from a patriotic point of view-the study of character and of personal peculiarities would be vastly entertain.
-For instance, it would be amusing to behold the fatuity with which certain well-meaning souls manage to be made tools of by the most patent demagogues and charlatans As sure as an election approaches wherein some grotesque ad-venturer is to play his game, one sees certain of one's acquaintance preparing to walk straight into the trap prepared for them.
-Sometimes the dupe has a half-consciousness of his position. and puts forth explanations and apologies which make his conduct only more ridiculous, or, rather, more piti. ful and mischievous, But detachment of criticism is im-ssible when one takes one's citizen. ship to heart.
-A voter little acquaint. ed with history, a man ignorant of the traits which have marked the demagogues of all ages-especially the demagogues who use money lavishlymay have ample excuse for being mis-led, finding the demagogue's money actually in hand and hearing the pro mise of a prompt change for the bet-ter in all the conditions of life.
-But for the man who has had the oppor tubity of learning from books and from life the traits which mark the brazen, seif-seeking, self-advertising, sensational, mischief-making dema. sogue-for such a man to ratiocinate himself into the position of an apologist and supporter of a charlatan there is no excuse.
-"One may well ask why sincere believers in a cause are often so reck-less in the choice of leaders; why they let the leaders, in fact, choose them-selves, then feebly acquiesce.
+"If one could detach himself from all interest in an election except psychological one-could be indifferent to results, from a patriotic point of view-the study of character and of personal peculiarities would be vastly entertain.
+For instance, would be amusing to behold the fatuity with which certain well-meaning souls manage to be made tools of by the most patent demagogues and charla-As sure as an election tans. proaches wherein some grotesque adcenturer is to play his game, one sees certain of one's acquaintance prepar-ing to walk straight into the trap prepared for them.
+Sometimes the dupe has a half-consciousness of his posttion, and puts forth explanations and apologies which make his conduct only more ridiculous, or, rather, more pltiful and mischievous,

+"But detachment of criticism is im-ssible when one takes one's citizenship to heart.
+A voter little acquaint. ed with history, a man ignorant of the traits which have marked the demagogues of all ages-especially the demagogues who use money lavishly-may have ample excuss for being misfinding the demagogue's money actually in hand and hearing the mise of a prompt change for the betin all the conditions of life.
+But for the man who has had the opportunity of learning from books and from life the traits which mark the brazen, seif-seeking, self-advertising, sensational, mischief-making demasogue-for such a man to ratiocinate himself into the position of an apologist and supporter of a charlatan there is no excuse

+"One may well ask why sincere believers in a cause are often so reck-loss in the choice of leaders; why they let the leaders, in fact, choose them-selves, then feebly acquiesce.
 After acquiescing, they soon become advocates, repeating by rote the phrases that the adventurer has put into their mouths, and lending their influence to the creation of standards which demoralize the community.
 "For it is right standards, and these alone, which save the community.
 There were noble standards in the minds of the generation that created the new republic of the New World, and there were noble standards in the minds of the generation that brought us through the civil war.
 There were standards of high principle, and standards of high character, in the chief upholders of those principles.
-Doubt-less neither era was without its dema. gogues, but the leaders were not of
+Doubtess neither era was without its dema. gogues, but the leaders were not of

-"Every citizen, every voter, a takes a part in advancing the selfish career of a charlatan is doing irreparable harm to the country in his day and generation.
+"Every citizen, every voter, who takes a part in advancing the selfish career of a charlatan is doing irreparable harm to the country in his day and generation.
 Let such a citizen not excuse himself on account of his devotion to some particular cause, which also the charlatan pledges him. self to support.
 The good citizen should think too highly of his cause to wish to see its sacred banners borne by impure hands.
 He ought to be aware that the charlatan's support of some cause or other is absolutely necessary to any sort of success at the polls.
-For the political adventurer most free-handed with his money. knows well enough that votes cannot be secured by the distribution of cash for 'expenses' on a large enough scale to carry elections over a wide territory, without adding to the influence of money the influence of a cause,
+For the political adventurer most free-handed with his money. knows well enough that votes cannot be secured by the distribution of cash for 'expenses' on a large enough scale to carry elections over a wide 'expenses' territory, without adding to the influence of money the influence of a cause, of the west as unique as were the journeyings of the argonauts to California in forty-nine.
+To Americans they are what the Arthurian legends are to the English, the song of Poland to the French, the Nibelungenlied to the Germans.